-The new "WOP" item type is now briefly explained in "The Booklet", being mentioned as
+- The new "WOP" item type is now briefly explained in "The Booklet" and

-I created a template from the "PaR - for Jama" and then copied and adapted it to become
+- Created a template from the "PaR - for Jama".

-The tool implementation exemplifications now are for free download without request also.
+The tool implementation exemplifications now are for free download also.

-We're starting with 5 people out of 10 online on 07.Sep., exactly one month after going online with the
+- First PaR Community Weekly with 5/10 people on 07.Sep., exactly one month after going

 Light (with more than 100 LEDs) - see fotos on page "About me".

-"The Deck" is new - currently containing 18 PDF slides that can be used in presentations.
+- "The Deck" is new with 18 PDF slides that can be used in presentations.

 to ease reading and as book mark.